aturner-epcc/docs-test2/docs/quick-start/quickstart-developers.md

 will correctly use Cray's libraries and tools in conjunction with GCC 9.3.0.

-!!!warning
+!!! warning
     The `gcc/8.3.0` module is available on ARCHER2 but cannot be used as the supporting scientific and system libraries are not available.
 You should **not** use this version of GCC.

 When choosing the programming environment, a big factor will likely be which compilers you have previously used for your code's development.